dart-archive/www.dartlang.org/src/site/docs/tutorials/index.markdown

 {% capture code_links %}

-Where fitting,
-this area contains links to example source files, so you can easily copy and paste code.
+This pink box has links to the source files for the target's examples.

 {% endcapture %}